-A manager is perceived as someone who’s a bit tricky, direct and confident.
-A good manager might agree - it’s sort of relieving to hear your employee’s opinions on a matter.
-1-on-1 meetings, probably the best way to campaign.
+A good manager will agree - it’s sort of relieving to hear your employee’s opinions on a matter.
+One-on-one meetings, probably the best way to campaign.

 “90 minutes of your time can enhance the quality of your subordinate’s work for 2 weeks, or for some 80+ hours” says Andy Grove, former CEO & co-founder of Intel.

 As per a report on Know Your Team, 36% of employees believe their manager is only "slightly prepared," while 40% believe their manager is "not prepared at all.”
-Even though the goal of 1-on-1s is to go beyond professional issues - without a clear agenda, the value of a discussion will suffer.
-It might simply become just another meeting in your day if you don't have the right framework and agenda for the meeting.
+We know that the goal of one-on-one is to go beyond professional issues.
+But without a clear agenda, the value of a discussion will suffer.
+It might simply become just another meeting in your day if you don't haven't set the agenda for the meeting.

 Workplace stress and time limits frequently get the best of us.
 But a well-planned agenda is achievable if you’re prepared with at least a list of bullet topics that you'd like to discuss.